Diversity, Equity & Inclusion Committee

 DEI Committee Program

-The AGU Biogeosciences Diversity, Equity, and Inclusion Committee is providing 2022 Fall Meeting Travel Grants to help increase the diversity among Biogeosciences attendees, by covering costs associated with attending the meeting, virtually or in-person.
+The AGU Biogeosciences Diversity, Equity, and Inclusion Committee is providing 2023 Fall Meeting Travel Grants to help increase the diversity among Biogeosciences attendees, by covering costs associated with attending the meeting, virtually or in-person.
 Awards will be need-based and up to $1,000.
-Up to $4,000 will be dispersed this year.
 Awards are reserved for applicants who identify as members of underrepresented or underserved communities, have financial need, and who might otherwise not be able to attend the meeting.

 LEARN MORE